sysgears/create-apollo-app/README.md

 ## Concepts

-`spin.js` configures and launches multiple builders in parallel to build the project.
+`spinjs` configures and launches multiple builders in parallel to build the project.
 If stack for the project is specified in `spin` property of `package.json`, then only one builder is launched.
 To specify multiple builders the following configuration should be used:
 ```json